neurodatascience/NeuroCI/README.md

 * (9) Similarly to the previous step, the code for the *update_statuses* function in *cacheOps.py* may need to be updated depending on the specific pipeline's CBRAIN ID output key, which in turn depends on the Boutiques descriptor for the pipeline.

-* (10) In CircleCI, and create a new pipeline for your forked repo.
+* (10) In CircleCI, and create a new project for your forked repo.
+Use the *.circleci/config.yml* from the repo as your circleCI config file.

-* (11) Go to the project settings on CircleCI.
-Modify the environment variables in CircleCI project settings.
-Add your CBRAIN credentials as 'cbrain_user' and 'cbrain_password'.
-Generate a CircleCI token and add it as 'CCI_token' (this is to be able to download the latest cache file from the artifacts).
-You will also need to add your GitHub deploy key[add your GitHub deploy key](https://circleci.com/docs/2.0/gh-bb-integration/#:~:text=Go%20to%20https%3A%2F%2Fgithub,then%20click%20%E2%80%9CAdd%20key%E2%80%9D.)  to the project's SSH Keys in CircleCI.
+* (11) Go to the CircleCI project settings.
+Modify the environment variables in CircleCI.
+Add your CBRAIN credentials in environment variables called 'cbrain_user' and 'cbrain_password'

+* (12) In the CircleCI project settings, generate a CircleCI token and add it as 'CCI_token' to the CircleCI environment variables (to be able to download the latest cache file from the artifacts using their API).

+* (13) Note that this step is probably already automatically done by CircleCI (but worth checking): In the forked GitHub repo settings, go to the ‘Deploy keys’ tab in the project’s settings, generate a key, and paste this into the CircleCI Project Settings ‘SSH Keys’ tab.

-* (12) Modify the circleCI config file in *.circleci/config.yml*.
+* (14) Modify the circleCI config file in *.circleci/config.yml*.
 Make sure the cron-job is running at the desired frequency, and make sure all of your outputs (By default I have this setup as all json cache files and the plots) are deposited in the 'artifacts' directory which is created in this file.

 ## File and data layout and descriptions